cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 Moreover, SDK could provide a way to directly access the state.
 However, a state machine shouldn't do that - since the number of snapshots is configurable, it would lead to nondeterministic execution.

-We positively [validated](https://github.com/cosmos/cosmos-sdk/discussions/8297) a versioning mechanism for querying old state with regards to the database we evaluated.
+We positively [validated](https://github.com/cosmos/cosmos-sdk/discussions/8297) a versioning and snapshot mechanism for querying old state with regards to the database we evaluated.

 ### State Proofs

 For any object stored in State Store (SS), we have corresponding object in `SC`.
 A proof for object `V` identified by a key `K` is a branch of `SC`, where the path corresponds to the key `hash(K)`, and the leaf is `hash(K, V)`.

 ### Rollbacks